carlosdobler/global_scpdsi_ww/scripts/pdsi_tests.md

 ### 4.1.
 Temporal correlation

-Again, we don’t see much improvement.
-Similar spatial patterns and magnitudes of correlation as when using Thornthwaite and Hargraves.
+Again, we don’t see much improvement over Thornthwaite’s.
+Similar spatial patterns and magnitudes of correlation as when using Hargraves.

 ``` r
 func_t_cor_map(s_pdsi, vds) -> cor_map